SAP/abap-file-formats/docs/json.md

 - Descriptions or titles are changed
 - Non-mandatory fields are added
 - Values for a field (enum) that has a specified default value are added.
-Remark that in this case, if a systems doesn't support the new enumeration value (e.g., in lower releases), the file format implementations would change the value to the default value
+Remark that in this case, if a system doesn't support the new enumeration value (e.g., in lower releases), the file format implementations will change the value to the default value